dhedge/buyback-contract/README.md

 ## How to run tests?

 The codebase uses Foundry test suite and integration tests using forking mode.
 Setup Foundry by following the instructions in their [docs](https://book.getfoundry.sh/getting-started/installation).
 Make sure that you have set the relevant env variables.
+Also make sure that the block numbers that you pass in `.env` file are the same as the ones in `.env.sample` file.

 Enter the following command in your terminal.
 By default, all tests will run.
 ```shell